rookasrudzianskas/rookasrudzianskas/README.md

 👋 Renture.rent startup which born couple weeks ago, with the help of Gabriel.
 More?
 [Renture.rent](https://renture.rent/) 🔥

 👉 My today's project!
 Currently working on it!
 More?
-[Rokas Airbnb](https://rookas-airbnb-app.vercel.app/) 🚀
+[Quick Feedback](https://quickfeedback.digital/) 🚀

 🔥 Currently working on the Uber app! (affiliate Uber app) - [Uber Repository](https://github.com/rookasrudzianskas/Uber-React-Native)